ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/git/git.md

 git version 1.8.3.1
 ```
 ### SSH Port
-IF the server has port 2020 defined as the default outbound SSH port:
+If the server has port 2020 defined as the default outbound SSH port:

 ```bash
 ~]# grep Port /etc/ssh/ssh_config